geigr/ipytone/docs/scheduling.md

      )
 ```

-In the `Part` constructor, events may be specified either with instances of
+In the {class}`~ipytone.Part` constructor, events may be specified either with
-`Note` (which contain information about the actual note, time, duration and
+instances of {class}`~ipytone.Note` (which contain information about the actual
-velocity) or an equivalent dictionary.
+note, time, duration and velocity) or an equivalent dictionary.

 ```{code-cell} ipython3
 part = ipytone.Part(